Cathode ray tube: Security concerns

 Under some circumstances, the signal radiated from the electron guns, scanning circuitry, and associated wiring of a CRT can be captured remotely and used to reconstruct what is shown on the CRT using a process called Van Eck phreaking.
 Special TEMPEST shielding can mitigate this effect.
-Such radiation of a potentially exploitable signal, however, occurs also with other display technologies and with electronics in general.
+Such radiation of potentially exploitable information, however, occurs also with other display technologies and with electronics in general.